Sacred Harp: Venues for singing

 Sacred Harp singing normally occurs not in church services, but in special gatherings or "singings" arranged for the purpose.
 Singings can be local, regional, statewide, or national.
 Small singings are often held in homes, with perhaps only a dozen singers.
 Large singings have been known to have more than a thousand participants.
 The more ambitious singings include an ample potluck dinner in the middle of the day, traditionally called "dinner on the grounds".

 Some of the largest and oldest annual singings are called "conventions".
 The oldest Sacred Harp convention was the Southern Musical Convention, organized in Upson County, Georgia in 1845.
 The two oldest surviving Sacred Harp singing conventions are the Chattahoochee Musical Convention (organized in Coweta County, Georgia in 1852), and the East Texas Sacred Harp Convention (organized as the East Texas Musical Convention in 1855).

-Sacred Harp music as participatory music

-Sacred Harp singers view their tradition as a participatory one, not a passive one.
-Those who gather for a singing sing for themselves and for each other, and not for an audience.
-This can be seen in several aspects of the tradition.

-First, the seating arrangement (four parts in a square, facing each other) is clearly intended for the singers, not for external listeners.
-Non-singers are always welcome to attend a singing, but typically they sit among the singers in the back rows of the tenor section, rather than in a designated separate audience location.

-The leader, being equidistant from all sections, in principle hears the best sound.
-The often intense sonic experience of standing in the center of the square is considered one of the benefits of leading, and sometimes a guest will be invited as a courtesy to stand next to the leader during a song.

-The music itself is also meant to be participatory.
-Most forms of choral composition place the melody on the top (treble) line, where it can be best heard by an audience, with the other parts written so as not to obscure the melody.
-In contrast, Sacred Harp composers have aimed to make each musical part singable and interesting in its own right, thus giving every singer in the group an absorbing task.
-For this reason, "bringing out the melody" is not a high priority in Sacred Harp composition, and indeed it is customary to assign the melody not to the trebles but to the tenors.
-Fuguing tunes, in which each section gets its moment to shine, also illustrate the importance in Sacred Harp of maintaining the independence of each vocal part.